OSBI now considers missing toddler search 'recovery operation'

 CYRIL, Okla. — On Monday, Jan.
 16, authorities announced that the investigation is now a "recovery operation" to find Athena's remains and the search is still underway.

 Oklahoma authorities are asking for the public's help in locating a missing 4-year-old.
-A search began for Athena Brownfiel after a postal carrier found Athena's five-year-old sister near their home in Cyril.
+A search began for Athena Brownfield after a postal carrier found Athena's five-year-old sister near their home in Cyril.

 According to the Oklahoma State Bureau of Investigation (OSBI), the search began at around 2 p.m. on Jan.
 10, after the postal carrier contacted the Cyril Police Department.

-OSBI says these are simply accusations and neither party has been convicted of any crime related to this investigation and are presumed innocent until proven guilty.
+OSBI says these are accusations and nobody has been convicted of a crime related to Athena's disappearance.

 According to police, the girl's biological parents have been interviewed by agents and are cooperating.